core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Note that:

-* A peer running KUDOS can have none of the pairs above associated with another peer, only one or both.
+* A peer running KUDOS can have none of the pairs above associated with another peer, only one, or both.

 * A peer that has neither of the pairs above associated with another peer, cannot run KUDOS in any mode with that other peer.